pvl/CogniTextWorldAgent/README.md

 A detailed article with the challenge and solution was published in this [Microsoft blog post](https://www.microsoft.com/en-us/research/blog/first-textworld-problems-the-competition-using-text-based-games-to-advance-capabilities-of-ai-agents/).

+A [second blog post](https://medium.com/@pvl/first-textworld-challenge-first-place-solution-notes-d081bb9dee11) with more details on the agent design and implementation.

 TextWorld is text games simulator environment for NLP research that in my opinion makes research extremely fun.

 ## Installation